boyanio/angular-wasm/README.md

 ## Build

-You need Docker installed on your machine to compile the C/C++ examples to WebAssembly.
+You need Docker installed on your machine, and the Docker daemon running, to compile the C/C++ examples to WebAssembly.

 To build the demo locally run:

 ```
-npm i
+npm i --legacy-peer-deps
 npm run wasm
 npm start
 ```